sampettersson/Placement/README.md

 ### Notable differences

+- Layout priority needs to be set with `placementLayoutPriority` instead of SwiftUIs inbuilt `layoutPriority`

+## Known bugs

 - Animations are currently somewhat buggy on iOS 14, but end layout is correct

-- Layout priority needs to be set with `placementLayoutPriority` instead of SwiftUIs inbuilt `layoutPriority`

 ## Example